dcnsdomains/dcns-metadata/README.md

 ### Request
 - __network:__ Name of the chain to query for. (smartbch | smartbch-amber | ...)
 - __contactAddress:__ accepts contractAddress of the NFT which represented by the tokenId
-- __NFT v1 - tokenId:__ accepts labelhash of ENS name in both hex and int format
+- __NFT v1 - tokenId:__ accepts labelhash of LNS name in both hex and int format
-- __NFT v2 - tokenId:__ accepts namehash of ENS name in both hex and int format
+- __NFT v2 - tokenId:__ accepts namehash of LNS name in both hex and int format

 ```
 /{networkName}/{contractAddress}/{tokenId}